codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

     ![Pulse GitHub App installed successfully](images/bitbucket-installed-ok.png)

-1. Choose the workspace that you want to connect the integration.
+1. Choose the workspace that you want to connect the integration to.
 You can only select a workspace where you have owner permissions.

     ![Choosing the Bitbucket workspace](images/bitbucket-workspace.png)